thenewwazoo/thenewwazoo.github.io/bye-bye-ratgdo.md

 For those users who have already purchased a RATGDO based on the ESP8266 (that is all of them), there are a handful of options.
 I'm assuming that anyone interested in this post wants their garage door to be controllable via HomeKit.
-In that case, the best option is probably to use Homebridge and the homebridge-ratgdo plugin, along with the MQTT firmware.
+In that case, the best option is probably to use [Homebridge] and the [homebridge-ratgdo] plugin, along with the [MQTT firmware].
 I like Homebridge, and run it quite successfully on a Raspberry Pi 4.

-Another option is to use Home Assistant and the ESPHome firmware, along with the HomeKit integration.
+Another option is to use [Home Assistant] and the [ESPHome firmware], along with the [HomeKit integration].
 The ESPHome firmware is, overall, nicer code.
 I have personally had a bad time with Home Assistant but others have had great success.

+The last option is to keep on truckin' with the [ESP8266 Native HomeKit RATGDO] firmware I wrote.
+There is a small community of contributors who are interested in keeping it going, most especially [jgstroud], who disagrees with me that the task is hopeless.
+They are still adding features and trying to fix the failures. *Today it is crashy and headache-prone for most users*.

 There is no RATGDO on the market today that has an ESP32 on it.
 Certain older RATGDOs have modules that are connected via headers (versus having ESP12 modules soldered directly to the carrier board).
 I happen to have bought one of those older modules, and also have some Wemos D1 Mini-compatible ESP32 boards on hand.
-So I'll be using those to port the existing code to the ESP32, and releasing it.
+So I'll be using those to port the existing code to the ESP32, and releasing that code.

-The last option is to keep on truckin' with the native HomeKit firmware I wrote.
-There is a small community of contributors who are interested in keeping it going, most especially [jgstroud], who disagrees with me that the task is hopeless.
-They are still adding features and trying to fix the failures.

 ## How did we get here?

-When Chamberlain decided to block access to their APIs without engaging with the community of developers who'd worked to build upon it, I went looking for alternatives.
-There were a small number of commercial options, and one option that appeared much more in the hacker spirit: the RATGDO.
+When [Chamberlain decided to block access] to their APIs without engaging with the community of developers who'd worked to build upon it, I went looking for alternatives.
+There were a small number of commercial options, and one option that appeared much more in the hacker spirit: the [RATGDO].
 At the time, there were two firmwares available: one using MQTT, and another built upon ESPHome.
-There was quite conspicuously not a HomeKit option.
+There was quite conspicuously *not* a HomeKit option.

 I've always had an interest in HomeKit.
-I'm fully bought into the Apple ecosystem, and like Charlie Brown trying to kick the football, I've always hoped that HomeKit might one day live up to its potential.
+I'm fully bought into the Apple ecosystem and, like Charlie Brown trying to kick the football, I've always hoped that HomeKit might one day live up to its potential.
 Instead the ADK remains a bit of a pig, the spec is (partly) locked away, and the Home app is one of the best examples of Apple's institutional dysfunction leaking out for the world to